How to Make An SEO Proposal (+ Templates)

 Showing your client you are familiar with the recent success, failure or stagnation of their business lets them know you are aware of their needs and what it takes to take them to the next level with SEO.

-Compare the condition of your potential client
+4. Compare your potential client to their competitors

 If showing them you are well informed about their own company’s presence in search engines is not enough, you can even further impress them by including a detailed, yet straight to the point competitor analysis into the SEO proposal as well.